Real-time probabilistic tsunami forecasting in Cascadia from sparse offshore pressure observations: Conflict of Interest declaration

 \subsection{Implications for near-field tsunami forecasting}

-The fully-coupled earthquake dynamic rupture and tsunami models illustrate that near-field ocean-bottom pressure signals contain not only the emerging tsunami signals but also faster seismo-acoustic phases, including oceanic Rayleigh waves and acoustic waves that may accompany submarine earthquakes \cite<e.g.,>{Nakamura_2012_FDMSimulationSeismicWave,Kozdon_2014_ConstrainingShallowSlip,Abdolali_2015_HydroacousticTsunamiWaves}.
-In the margin-wide and partial rupture scenario considered here, all of these phases are excited similarly during the first two minutes of earthquake rupture propagation, which limits very rapid discrimination between partial and margin-wide rupture in our framework.
-After rupture arrest in the partial scenario, however, seismo-acoustic signals divert, which suggests that the early seismo-acoustic wavefield may provide information on rupture extent before the tsunami signal itself becomes diagnostic, which could be relevant for operational near-field tsunami warning \cite<e.g.,>{Melgar_2016_LocalTsunamiWarnings}.
-Future work could extend our analysis to other rupture scenarios, including events nucleating in southern Cascadia or exhibiting different along-strike (prestress/friction) segmentation \cite{Ramos_2021_AssessingMarginWideRupture,Wirth_2025_EarthquakeProbabilitiesHazards,Small_2025_CombiningMultisiteTsunami}, and alternative megathrust geometries and 3D structural models \cite{Carbotte_2024_SubductingPlateStructure,Dunham_2025_Impact3DStructure,Kwong_2025_PerformanceSlabGeometry}.
-Additionally, simulations with coseismic splay faulting or off-fault plastic deformation could be investigated \cite{Wendt_2009_TsunamisSplayFault,Ulrich_2022_StressRigiditySediment,Ma_2023_WedgePlasticityMinimalist, Ma_2025_WedgeInelasticityFully,Biemiller_2025_StructuralControlsSplay}, as well as other subduction margins \cite{Wirp_2025_HellenicArcTsunami, Wong_2026_DynamicRestrengtheningFault}.
+The fully-coupled earthquake dynamic rupture and tsunami models illustrate that the near-field ocean wavefield contains not only the emerging tsunami signal but also faster seismo-acoustic phases, including oceanic Rayleigh waves and acoustic waves that may accompany submarine earthquakes \cite<e.g.,>{Nakamura_2012_FDMSimulationSeismicWave,Kozdon_2014_ConstrainingShallowSlip,Abdolali_2015_HydroacousticTsunamiWaves}.
+These phases are also present in the ocean-bottom pressure observations assimilated by the inversion framework.
+In the margin-wide and partial rupture scenario considered here, these phases are excited similarly during the first two minutes of rupture propagation, limiting discrimination potential between partial and margin-wide rupture during the earliest part of the records.

+After rupture arrest in the partial scenario, however, the high-amplitude dynamic rupture-driven signals decay rapidly, whereas they continue in the margin-wide scenario.
+This divergence suggests that early seismo-acoustic wavefields may encode rupture extent before the long-period, slower tsunami signal becomes diagnostic, with implications for operational near-field tsunami warning \cite<e.g.,>{Wang_2012_RealtimeForecastingApril, Melgar_2016_LocalTsunamiWarnings}.
+This interpretation is consistent with recent observational and modeling studies showing that coherent stopping phases are most efficiently generated when ruptures arrest abruptly near rupture endpoints, whereas gradual deceleration or self-arrest may produce weaker or absent stopping phases \cite<e.g.,>{Kame_2003_DynamicBranchingArresting, Xu_2023_2016MenyuanEarthquake, Schliwa_2023_EquivalentNearFieldCorner, Mosconi_2026_DiscriminatingDynamicRupture, Kearse_2026_StoppingPhaseReveals}.
+In our simulations, this distinction is reflected by stopping phases from the abrupt northern rupture termination, but by a rapid decay of high-amplitude rupture-driven sea surface velocity signals after the southward partial rupture arrests near 46°N.